MJoergen/ym2151_old/Design_Notes.md

 A big part of the YM2151 is the envelope generator, the so-called ADSR-profile, consisting of Attack, Decay, Sustain (also called Second Decay), and Release.
 The last three steps all employ exponential decay.
-One common way to implement the exponential decay is to store the sign and absolute logarithm of the value.
-The exponential decay can be implemented as a simple subtraction.

-As a consequence, we need an easy way to compute the exponential of a function.
-This is done by a ROM.
-So what should be the address and data widths of this ROM?
-Well, the output of the ROM is always a positive number, so must be augmented with the sign.
-Therefore the width of the ROM need only be 11 bits.
-This is the constant C\_EXP\_WIDTH.
+To confirm my understanding of the documentation for the YM2151 I have made some experiments with the emulator.

 ### Experiments with the emulator
-Choosing a decay rate of $0B and a key code of $4A, the output volume decreases by a rate of 96 dB pr 1795 ms. However, the voltage only decreases at half the rate, i.e. at roughly 96 sB pr 3600 ms. This is approximately in agreement with the documentation which gives the value 3444 ms for the corresponding rate constant of 6:0, i.e. 11\*2+2 = 24.
+Choosing a decay rate of $0B and a key code of $4A, the output volume decreases by a rate of 96 dB pr 1795 ms. However, the voltage only decreases at half the rate, i.e. at roughly 96 dB pr 3600 ms. This is approximately in agreement with the documentation, which gives the value 3444 ms for the corresponding rate constant of 6:0, i.e. 11\*2+2 = 24.

 Repeating the experiment with a decay rate of $0C gives a power decay rate of 96 dB / 1100 ms, which is in agreement with a voltage decay rate of 96 dB / 2200 ms, corresponding to the rate constant of 6:2, i.e. 12\*2+2 = 26.

-### DSP
+### Attenuation
-Attenuation is achieved by using a DSP to multiply the sine output by a decaying factor.
-The decay itself is achieved by a simple shift and subtract.
+Attenuation can be achieved by using a DSP to multiply the sine output by a decaying factor.
+The decay itself can then be achieved by a simple shift and subtract.
 For instance, a shift by 6 and subsequent subtract gives a decay factor of 1-2^(-6), which is the same as 0.136 dB.

 The output resolution is 12 bits, which corresponds to 72 dB.
-So to achieve full attenuation of 72 dB requires 529 reductions.
+So to achieve full attenuation of 72 dB requires 72/0.136 = 529 reductions.
 However, the attenuation factor must have a significant amount of precision for this to work.
-In fact the, the precision of the attenuation factor must be the sum of the output resolution (12 bits) and the shift (6 bits), so a total of 18 bits.
+In fact, the precision of the attenuation factor must be the sum of the output resolution (12 bits) and the shift (6 bits), so a total of 18 bits.
+This fits nicely with the capabilities of a single DSP.

 ### Rate constant
 The chips uses a total of 64 different rate constants, where the rate constant